 - Make them busy and amused.
 There is plenty of room and diversions; avoid short sprints and sharp turns.
 Attract attention with goodies and scratching.

 - Most importantly, be patient and moderate.
 Chickens may be vicious to one another.
 It could take up to 6 weeks for every chicken to assimilate completely.
-Until there’s an entire organization, laying some eggs may be halted.
+Until there’s a complete establishment of the pecking order, egg laying may be halted.